Monday, June 29, 2026

 5 July 2026 - homily for the 14th Sunday in Ordinary Time - Matthew 11:25-30

 From the youngest and the oldest in our families and in our community of faith, we can all learn from each other.
-Parents have a leadership role and a responsibility in the faith lives of their children, but they can also learn from their children as well.
-Just as our faith community has to create time and space for an encounters with God, the family has to do so as well.
+Parents have a leadership role and a responsibility in the faith lives of their children, but they can also learn from their children.
+Just as our faith community has to create time and space for encounters with God, the family has to do so as well.

 I mentioned how important it is to constantly be learning more about our faith and to be curious about our faith in a healthy way, rooted in humility and a thirst for God’s truth, not rooted in arrogance or intellectual pride.
 As disciples of Christ, we are to strive for spiritual growth, a deepening of our prayer life, and an appreciation of God’s creation.
 St Anselm of Canterbury from the 11th century called theology faith seeking reason, showing that the two are compatible and complement each other on our journey of faith.
 We are called to have a holy desire to apply our intellect to study and learn more about our faith.
 The more we learn and discover about God, the more our love for him will grow, which should be the ultimate purpose of our lives.